aratare-jp/epsilon-clj/docs/troubleshooting.md

 # Troubleshooting

 This document serves as a place where you can find some of the most annoying and obscure bugs in Epsilon.
-Some of them are results of overlook and others are by design.
+Some of them are results of oversight and others are by design.
 Hopefully this page will give you the help you need to debug your templates.

 ## No file generated